Is your food helping you? Take your diet to the next level with heavy hitting anti-inflammatory foods.

 6. Kale is the ‘green of the moment’, but really it is one member of a wonderful group of nutrient-dense dark leafy greens.
 Dark leafy greens like kale, collards, mustard greens, spinach, etc provide minerals, fiber, folate and support detoxification and assist healing from Lyme.
 Dark leafies are a great source of magnesium, which is depleted by some antibiotics, most notably the macrolide antibiotics (Azithromycin, Zithromax, Biaxin).
 Dark leafy greens are calming to nervous and muscular skeletal systems.

 Welcome to Rebecca Snow Nutrition.
-We are passionate about helping people like you, people with chronic illness, reclaim your health and vitality with wellness practices, herbs and foods.
+We are passionate about helping people like you, people with chronic illness, reclaim your health and vitality with wellness practices, herbs and food.
 Every day we choose to live more fully.
 Come join us!